 Russell Ford is a corporate director and former senior business executive.
 He served as Chairman of the board of directors of Aera Energy, one of the largest oil and gas producers in California, from 2012 to 2015.
 He led global supply chain activities for Shell, a multinational energy and petrochemical company, as Executive Vice President of Contracting and Procurement from 2013 to 2015 and prior to that was the Executive Vice President Onshore from 2009 to 2012.
 Since 2015, Mr. Ford has advised companies and financial institutions on project-specific matters.

 Mr. Ford has a BS in Mechanical Engineering from the University of Michigan and an MBA from California State University.

-Board and Board Committee Membership Meeting Attendance Board of Directors 12 of 12 meetings 100% Audit Committee 8 of 8 meetings 100% Compensation and Human Resources Committee 6 of 6 meetings 100%
+Board of Directors - 12 of 12 (100%) Audit Committee - 7 of 7 (100%) CHRC - 6 of 6 (100%)